 Revenues that are derived from the sale of a licensee's products that incorporate the Company's IP are classified as royalty revenues.
 Royalty revenues are recognized during the quarter in which the sale of the product incorporating the Company's IP occurs.
 Royalties are calculated either as a percentage of the revenues received by the Company's licensees on sales of products incorporating the Company's IP or on a per unit basis, as specified in the agreements with the licensees.
-The Company receives the actual sales data from its customers after the quarter ends and accounts for it as unbilled receivables.
+For a majority of the Company's royalty revenues, the Company receives the actual sales data from its customers after the quarter ends and accounts for it as unbilled receivables.
 When the Company does not receive actual sales data from the customer prior to the finalization of its financial statements, royalty revenues are recognized based on the Company's estimation of the customer's sales during the quarter.